17 Kate Tutorial

 for more information, please refer to the Kate Handbook, which

-can also be accessed through the Help
+can also be accessed through the Help menu in the program itself.

 17.1 Installing Kate editor